guillermooo/sublime-undocs/source/customization/menus.rst

 Additionally,
 the following four menus open
-when you click the respective section in the status bar:
+when you click their respective section in the status bar:

 - **Encoding**